carlmontanari/scrapli/README.md

 ## Disabling Paging

+scrapli `Scrape` (the base driver) does not know or care about disabling paging!
+If you use the base `Scrape` class you will need to handle disabling paging yourself.
+The `NetworkDriver` and all of its sub-classes (i.e. iosxe/junos drivers) will however attempt to disable paging for you.

-scrapli `Scrape` driver attempts to send `terminal length 0` to disable paging by default.
-In the future this will likely be removed and relegated to the device drivers only.
-For all drivers, there is a standard disable paging string already configured for you, however this is of course user configurable.
+All of the drivers, have a standard/default disable paging string already configured for you, however this is of course user configurable.
 In addition to passing a string to send to disable paging, scrapli supports passing a callable.
-This callable should accept the drivers reference to
-    self as the only argument.
-This allows for users to create a custom function to disable paging however they like .
-This callable option is supported on the native driver as well.
-In general it is probably a better idea to handle this by simply passing a string, but the goal is to be flexible so the callable is supported.
+This callable should accept the drivers reference to self as the only argument.
+This allows for users to create a custom function to disable paging however they like.
+In general it is probably a better idea to handle
+    this by simply passing a string, but the goal is to be flexible so the callable is supported.

 ```python
 from scrapli.driver.core import IOSXEDriver